Editor’s note 11/20: Two lines in this statement were edited to emphasize the need for accountability and transparency.

 “We are deeply disappointed that the U.S. has now once again opted to give Israel a free pass by claiming Israel is meeting its obligations under Section 620I of the U.S. Foreign Assistance Act and allowing sufficient humanitarian aid into Gaza.
 This assessment directly contradicts what has been reported by aid organizations on the ground.

 “For over a month, the main towns in northern Gaza — including Jabalya, Beit Hanoun and Beit Lahia — have been under siege.
 Aid groups report that the ‘famine threshold’ has already been crossed in some places and will soon be crossed in others.
 Depriving a civilian population of food and other aid amounts to collective punishment, which is a war crime.
-If the United States continues to provide weapons to Israel, it will be complicit.
+If the United States continues to provide weapons to Israel with no accountability, it will be complicit.

 “This week, we read the biblical story of the evil city of Sodom, characterized in Jewish tradition as a place whose residents refuse to feed those in need, and even punish anyone who dares to act otherwise, proclaiming that “anyone who gives bread to the poor will be burned in fire” (Pirkei DeRabbi Eliezer 25).
 God punishes the people of Sodom for their avarice and lack of compassion by destroying the city.
 Today, Israeli leadership are guilty of this same wanton cruelty, and U.S. leaders are likewise culpable.